markuusbrdev/markuusbrdev/README.md

 ## About me

-I'm a Brazilian developer focused on high-velocity software creation, combining full-stack web applications, desktop utilities, and Linux system automations.
+I'm a Brazilian developer focused on high-velocity software creation, combining full-stack web applications, desktop utilities, mobile apps and Linux system automations.

 I actively embrace **vibe coding** and modern AI-augmented workflows to eliminate boilerplate, iterate on ideas rapidly, and move from concept to working software in record time.
 Rather than replacing engineering rigor, I use LLMs and AI tooling as force multipliers on top of solid technical fundamentals — designing clean relational schemas, managing local Linux environments, and inspecting code down to the system level.